 You should weigh all moving options and choose the one that works best for you.
-Factors that may affect your final decision are your financial situation, time, complexity of the move.
-Generally, if you are moving across the street or across the town a self-move can be a good decision.
+Factors that may affect your final decision are your financial situation, time, the complexity of the move, etc. Generally, if you are moving across the street or across the town a self-move can be a good decision.
 On the other hand, long-distance moves do require professional assistance.

 Tips on how to prepare for a DIY move

 After all, it’s the vehicle that will carry all of your belongings from point A to point B, so it’s only natural that it will take the crucial aspect of your DIY relocation.
 So rent the moving truck.
-Determine the distance, the size of the truck you will need for the move.
-In order to make sure that the truck is spacious enough, rent one that can accommodate up to 15% more than quantity of your belongings.
+Determine the distance and the size of the truck you will need for the move.
+In order to make sure that the truck is spacious enough, rent one that can accommodate up to 15% more than the number of your belongings.
 Call several rental agencies and ask for the estimates.
-If you are moving during the season peak, make sure to make the reservation early enough.
-Also, during the high season you are likely to pay more for the service.
+If you are moving during the peak season, make sure to make the reservation early enough.
+Also, during the high season, you are likely to pay more for the service.

-– Get as many free moving boxes as you can, but don’t use grocery cardboard boxes at all costs.
+Get as many free moving boxes as you can, but don’t use grocery cardboard boxes at all costs.
 Small or midsize boxes are more convenient for packing and loading than huge boxes.
 Also, label all of the boxes, so you can easily keep track of the content of the boxes.
 In essence, whether you decide to buy these containers or get them for free, make sure they are sturdy.
 They are supposed to protect all of your items after all, so they are a worthy investment.

 Purchase appropriate moving insurance.
 Check whether your household insurance agency covers the move.
 In some cases, this kind of insurance is usually enough.
 But whatever you do, don’t attempt do-it-yourself moving without some type of coverage.
 There is a good chance that some of your items will get broken, damaged or missing, and you will be thankful for having insurance once that happens.